LibreScore/mscz-api/README.md

 # mscz-api
 This is a HTTP API to manage MSCZ files.
-The API is not public yet.
-Source code is under the GPLv3.
+The public API is at https://mscz-api.librescore.org/api.
+(Note: for the public API, you must prefix API calls with `/api`)Source code is under the GPLv3.
 ## Usage
 ### Rate limits
 The rate limit is `100` API calls for ten minutes.
 An API call is one HTTP request.